mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>Leverage a catalog of industry-specific use case playbooks in Real-Time CDP and Journey Optimizer to address common use cases that you can perform using Adobe Experience Platform and Adobe Journey Optimiser.</p><p>Once you have chosen the playbook that best fits your needs, you can enable it to generate the resources needed to support your use case such as journeys, messages, schemas or segments.</p>
+<p>Leverage a catalog of industry-specific use case playbooks in Real-Time CDP and Journey Optimizer to address common use cases that you can perform using Adobe Experience Platform and Adobe Journey Optimiser.</p><p>Once you have chosen the playbook that best fits your needs, you can enable it to generate the assets needed to support your use case such as journeys, messages, schemas or segments, and customize them to your schema for faster time to value.</p>
 <img src="assets/playbooks-detail.png"/>
 <!--<p>For more information, refer to the <a href="../start/">detailed documentation</a>.</p>-->
 </tr>